Residual entropy from temperature incremental Monte Carlo method

-As depicted in Fig.\ref{FG3}, our TIMC method's computation of residual entropy across various system sizes aligns well with the analytical predictions, despite the complex nature of glassy systems.
+As depicted in Fig.\ref{FG3}, our TIMC method's computation of residual entropy across various system sizes agrees well with analytical predictions, despite the complex nature of glassy systems.
 This underscores the TIMC method's robustness and its potential as a reliable tool for probing the intricate landscapes of glassy systems.

-{\it Quantum Ising model}.--- The TIMC method is equally adept at addressing quantum models, exemplified by our application to the quantum Ising model.
+{\it Quantum Ising model}.
+The TIMC method is equally adept at addressing quantum models, exemplified by our application to the quantum Ising model.
 We first consider the ferromagnetic transverse field Ising model on a square lattice, as described by the Hamiltonian in Eq.~\eqref{quantum Ising}.
 At zero temperature, this system undergoes a quantum phase transition from a ferromagnetic phase to a paramagnetic phase around the critical point $h/J\approx 3.04$.
 In the ferromagnetic phase, characterized by spontaneous $Z_2$-symmetry breaking, the ground state degeneracy is twofold.
 Conversely, in the paramagnetic phase, the transverse field aligns the spins in the $x$-direction, resulting in a non-degenerate ground state.